Ashes: Australia vs England 3rd test scoreboard | Taiwan News

-PERTH, Australia (AP) — Scoreboard Saturday after the third day of the third Ashes test between Australia and England at the WACA ground:
+PERTH, Australia (AP) — Scoreboard Sunday at stumps on the fourth day in the third Ashes cricket test between Australia and England at the WACA ground:

 |England, 1st Innings 403